thiagola92/zerotier-gdextension/README_WINDOWS.md

 # Windows solutions
 Every error and solution while compiling in windows.

+**Note**: Many errors will require you to clean created files, but they are used as cache (there is probably a way to make a clean rerun but I don't know).

 ## Error 1
 (after running `. .\build.ps1; Build-Host -BuildType "Release" -Arch "x64"`)